Participating in a Reverse Auction

 3. Placing a Bid

-Only after the Supplier accepted to participate in a reverse auction, do the fields on the page become active in
+Only after the Supplier accepted to participate in a reverse auction, the fields on the page become active in

 order for the Supplier to bid.
 However, a Supplier can only submit bids after the reverse auction has started.